identity2/Hugo-Blog/content/about.md

 <br />

-Though he majored in computer science, Yu always felt a strong connection to literature, history, philosophy and art.
+Though he majored in computer science, Yu always felt a strong connection to literature, history, design and art.
 He spent days and nights in front of the desk, obsessed with the sea of books, and finally determined to be a game designer...as well as end this article of nonsense before it gets worse.

 ## The (Ruthless) Truth
 I draw.
 I write.
-I program.
+I make games.

 <br />

-Unlike most of the programmers or umm... general human beings out there, I don't really care whether technologies harm or benefit the human race, whether smart phones are damaging the society, or how to make the world a better place.
-I lack interest in big data, machine learning, blockchain, or making America great again. **Unless they are related with game design/development!**
+Unlike most of the programmers, artists or umm... general human beings out there, I don't really care whether technologies harm or benefit the human race, whether smart phones are damaging the society, or how to make the world a better place.
+I lack interest in big data, machine learning, blockchain, or making America great again. **Unless they are related with game design/development or art!**

 <br />

-That's probably the most accurate description of my passion towards game design/development.
+That's probably the most accurate description of my passion towards game design/development and art.
 I mean, it's cool if I can make the world better or understand some popular technological terms that make me look like an expert, but what I really care is to produce fine games and artworks.
 That's it.

 ## Social Network Links
 Though I dislike social networks, I won't be able to share my works without them.
 Just like love, where hatred and inseparability coexist.
 Nevermind.
 If you think I'm worth following, follow me on: